M365 Web Checkout Redesign

 Current Microsoft 365 Checkout Flow

-The checkout screen they see contains a side pane including plan name, value props, and account information.
+In the current journey, users enter the checkout flow by clicking “Buy Microsoft 365 Family Now” from the marketing page.
+The checkout screen they see contains a side pane with plan name, value props, and account information.
 The main canvas is where users take actions to add payment and go through their checkout process.

 I designed and presented three new checkout flow options, ranging in complexity to explore different levels of user guidance and flexibility.

-Redesign 1 - Multi Step Flow
+Redesign 1: Multi Step Flow

 After auditing the existing checkout flow and reviewing common patterns, I identified the multi-step layout as a widely used and effective approach.
 Breaking the process into individual steps makes the experience more digestible and reduces cognitive load.